ActianCorp/integration-platform-docs/docs/zeenea-connectors-install-as-plugin.md

 2. Stop the scanner.
 3. Move the downloaded file `connector-plugin-1.0.zip` directly in the `plugins` folder of your scanner.
 Do not unzip the archive.
 4. In case of an update, be sure to delete the older version of the plugin before the operation (zip file and folder).
 5. In case of installing a new connector, be sure to configure this new connector correctly as specified in its dedicated documentation.
-You can find all our connection configuration documentation here: [Connectors](./zeenea-connectors-list.md).
+You can find a list of links to all our connection configuration documentation here: [Connector Downloads](./zeenea-connectors-list.md).
 6. Restart the scanner.